Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: EXPERIMENTS

 \textbf{Evaluation Metrics.} We use \textit{accuracy} to evaluate model performance on both datasets.
-For WikiTQ, accuracy is computed as the percentage of questions where the predicted answer matches the ground truth.
+For WikiTQ and TableBench, accuracy is computed as the percentage of questions where the predicted answer matches the ground truth.
 Following the evaluator from Binder~\cite{Cheng2023Binding}, we apply answer normalization to handle unit variations and list-based answers.
-For TabFact, accuracy measures the percentage of statements correctly classified as True or False. \textbf{Experiment Settings.} All experiments are conducted on a server equipped with 256 GB RAM, an Intel Xeon Silver 4314 CPU operating at 2.40 GHz, and an NVIDIA A40 GPU with 46 GB memory.
-The software environment includes PyTorch 2.4.0, Transformers 4.46.1, and the vLLM serving engine (version 0.6.2).
-To ensure reproducibility, we fix the random seeds across all frameworks.
-Due to GPU memory limitations, all vLLM-based experiments use half-precision (FP16) inference. \textbf{Backbone inference modes.} Qwen3-series models support the default \emph{non-thinking} mode and the \emph{thinking} mode.
-For Table~\ref{tab:main_results}, we use the non-thinking variants to stay comparable with prior baselines on standard instruction-tuned models.
-For Table~\ref{tab:end2end}, all Qwen3-based methods run in the thinking mode with the same backbone and inference configuration.
+For TabFact, accuracy measures the percentage of statements correctly classified as True or False.
+For FeTaQA, we report BLEU score.